llvm/llvm-project/libcxx/docs/UserDocumentation.rst

 Alternatively, to disable those compact backtraces, use ``frame recognizer list`` and ``frame recognizer disable`` on the "libc++ frame recognizer".

+Futhermore, stepping into libc++ functions is disabled by default.
+This is controlled via the setting ``target.process.thread.step-avoid-regexp`` which defaults to ``^std::`` and can be disabled using ``settings set target.process.thread.step-avoid-regexp ""``.

 GDB Pretty printers for libc++
 ------------------------------